 Drink – Grzane Piwo and Vodka

 Not surprisingly, Warsaw is a great party town.
 There are plenty of clubs and bars within and beyond the Praga neighbourhood making it one of the best party cities in eastern Europe.
-With affordable food, drinks, and flight options, Warsaw is also a great choice for a weekend getaway or those traveling on a stag or bachelorette party.
-For more great ideas for a travelling Stag Do check out Expedia’s Stag Den!
+With affordable food, drinks, and flight options, Warsaw is also a great choice for a weekend getaway or those travelling on a stag or bachelorette party.

 Sleep – 24 Hours in Warsaw Just isn’t Enough